bpucker/CoExp/README.md

 ## RNA-seq data processing ##

 ### kallisto_pipeline3.py ###
+This wrapper scripts allows to run kallisto effectively across a large number of datasets retrieved from the Sequence Read Archive.
+It is expected that pairs of FASTQ files are located in subfolders.
+Downloading RNA-seq data with fastq-dump results in the structure that serves as input for this script.

 ```
 Usage
 python3 kallisto_pipeline3.py --cds <FILE> --reads <DIR> --out <DIR> --tmp <DIR>